15 Popular Vulnerability Scanning Tools to Consider

 AWS Inspector is an Amazon Web Services service which can be enabled within your AWS environment and is a good option for those organizations who are cloud native and would prefer to utilize services built into AWS.
 It’s a paid service and is not as feature rich as other options, but is easy to use.

-3. Azure Defender for Cloud
+3. Microsoft Defender for Cloud

-Azure Defender for Cloud is the equivalent of AWS Inspector in the Azure world.
+Microsoft Defender for Cloud is the equivalent of AWS Inspector in the Azure world.
 It does come with more features than AWS Inspector, but for the purpose of this article, it does include vulnerability scanning.
 It’s easy to use and has roughly the same profile as AWS Inspector in that it’s good for organizations in Azure who would prefer to stay within Azure services.

 4. GCP Security Command Center

 GCP’s Security Command Center is GCP’s version of AWS Inspector and Azure Defender for Cloud.
 GCP Security Command Center is closer to Azure Defender for Cloud, in that it also includes additional features not related to vulnerability scanning.
-But like the offering from AWS and Azure, has the same profile, it’s easy to use and will allow you to stay within the GCP environment.
+But like the offering from AWS and Azure, has the same profile, it’s easy to use, and will allow you to stay within the GCP environment.

 5. Intruder.io

-Intruder.io is a highly comprehensive vulnerability scanner with a focus on prioritizing the highest risk vulnerabilities.
+Intruder.io is a highly comprehensive vulnerability scanner with a focus on prioritizing the highest-risk vulnerabilities.
 Intruder is a good solution for integrating with cloud platforms natively and may make sense if your organization uses multiple cloud platforms simultaneously and wants to scan all platforms using a single tool.

 Intruder.io is a paid service which can perform both internal and external scans as well as more specific scan types such as web application scanning.